 Mother Nature puts on quite a show in the spring throughout our state.
-The mountains offer a wildflower bonanza from late April all the way to October, and the coast’s spring display has earned it the nickname “The Azalea Coast,” with the season kicking off at Wilmington’s famed Azalea Festival from April 7-11, 2021.
+The mountains offer a wildflower bonanza from late April all the way to October, and the coast’s spring display has earned it the nickname “The Azalea Coast,” with the season kicking off at Wilmington’s famed Azalea Festival in April.
 And in the central region, attractions serve up perfect photo-ops that are so fun and colorful, you won’t even need a filter.

 Don’t forget to use #visitnc when you post so we can follow along!